Write a Forth in Haskell: Part 01

 First, with the help of

-, we grab a 2-tuple of vectors.
+, we grab a 2-tuple of lists.
 The first one supposedly contains

 the first two elements, and the second one has the rest of the stack in it.

-, we then make sure to only proceed to the actual sum if and only if the first vector, elems
+, we then make sure to only proceed to the actual sum if and only if the first list, elems

 , has two elements.